Budibase/website/content/blog/introducing-the-new-budibase-public-api.md

 +++
 # **Budibase’s public API is now out of beta - making Budibase the hub for all your internal tools**

 Today, we are launching one of our most requested features - our new public API!

 When you sign up for Budibase, you get a low-code platform with an internal database, external data connectors (MySQL, PostgreSQL, MSSQL, Oracle DB, Airtable, MongoDB…), user management, free SSO, drag and drop GUI for building UIs, powerful prebuilt components, dark mode, an automation interface (like Zapier) and now a flexible public API to interact with.

 These services integrate very well with each other making the experience of building CRUD apps easier, faster, and a lot more flexible.

-As with anything that we build in Budibase, our new public API is simple to use, flexible, and introduces new extensibility.
+As with anything that we build in Budibase, our new public API is simple to use, flexible and introduces new extensibility.
 To summarize, the Budibase API enables:

 1. Budibase as a backend
    The Budibase backend is very powerful, and our Public API allows you to specifically use the backend API to build apps, without using, for example, our design GUI.
 A common use case would be to pair the Budibase backend with Grafana to build powerful dashboards.
 The number of potential use cases are vast.